EEricHwang/EEricHwang.github.io/_pages/cv.md

 ======
 * B.Tech. in Aerospace Engineering, Indian Institute of Technology Kharagpur, 2015
 * M.S. in Aeronautics and Astronautics, Purdue University, 2017
-* Ph.D in Aeronautics and Astronautics, Purdue University, 2020 (expected)
+* Ph.D in Aeronautics and Astronautics, Purdue University, 2020

 Skills